aakashns/clojurescript-cloudflare-pages/README.md

 Notes:

-- If you're developing the application locally (instead of on GitHub Codespaces), make sure you have Node.js, Java, and JDK installed
+- For local development, make sure you have Node.js, Java, and JDK installed
 - This template generates a [`_workers.js`](https://developers.cloudflare.com/pages/functions/advanced-mode/) file for the CloudFlare pages application
 - This template uses ClojureScript on the server, not in the browser
+- Automated deployments are not supported as Cloudflare's build envirnoment can't compile ClojureScript

 Please open an issue to report bugs and submit a PR to contribute improvements!